shubhamchdhary/COMPACT/README.md

 └── new_clock_serv.py                                           : Code to run the live digital clock on screen to clculate E2E lag
 |
 └── clockTest_edited.ipynb                                      : Jupyter notebook to extract text from the recorded video of live clocks
+|
+└── Results                                                     : Available once the dataset is downloaded and extracted.
+Contains pre-processed files for quick result validation.

 ```

 ### 2) Dependencies
 The codes can only be run Linux (tested on >=Ubuntu 20.04).
 The codebase uses FFmepg, GPAC, and Kvazaar to encode and stream tiled videos.
 FFmpeg can be directly installed using `sudo apt install ffmpeg` command.
 However, [Kvazaar](https://github.com/ultravideo/kvazaar) and [GPAC](https://github.com/gpac/gpac/wiki/Build-Introduction) requires them to build.
 Follow the build instructions in their respective repositories.
 For GPAC, go with a full GPAC build, not the minimal ones.
 The clock and the Jupyter notebook uses Python 3.8.10.
 All the python libraries can be installed using `pip3 install -r requirements.txt`.
 The entire code of COMPACT and the baselines is in Java.
 Use IntelliJ to run the codes.
 Install OpenCV 4.7.0 for Java in IntelliJ on both server and primary devices.
-To replay traces, we reply on [Mahimahi](http://mahimahi.mit.edu/).
+To replay traces, we rely on [Mahimahi](http://mahimahi.mit.edu/).

 ### 3) Downloading Dataset
-For quick validation of the reported results we have provided all the necessary traces, scripts, and pre-processed files at [Zenodo](https://doi.org/10.5281/zenodo.14740088).
+For quick validation of the reported results, we have provided all the necessary traces, scripts, and pre-processed files at [Zenodo](https://doi.org/10.5281/zenodo.14740088).
 Simply download and extract it in the current path.
 Links to the four videos used on the paper for experiments are:
 - [Video 1](https://www.youtube.com/watch?v=wiNXzydta4c)
 - [Video 2](https://www.youtube.com/watch?v=XtlwSmJfUs4)
 - [Video 3](https://www.youtube.com/watch?v=RPbtzWgzD9M)
 - [Video 4](https://www.youtube.com/watch?v=O--rkQNKqls)

 ### 4) Reproducing Results
-To quickly reproduce the results reported in the paper, the necessary text and pickle files are place in the `Results` downloaded as directed above.
-Simply place the extracted `Results` directory at current path.
-The utilize the `generateResults.ipynb` notebook file to generate the plots.
+To quickly reproduce the results reported in the paper, the necessary text and pickle files are placed inside `Results` folder downloaded as directed above.
+Simply place the extracted `Results` directory at the current path.
+Then utilize the `generateResults.ipynb` notebook file to generate the plots.
 Note this notebook file must be run locally, not on Google Colab, as it parses the files inside `Results` to generate results.
 The `generateResults.ipynb` file can be run inside VS Code IDE or Jupyter Notebook.

 ## How to run COMPACT and Baselines?
 - **For multi-Path with only tile-level baseline schedulers:**